 Your Honors thesis represents the culmination of your Honors academic career.
 When you are finished, you will have produced something that is a unique contribution to your field.
 While you will work with multiple people who will support your efforts, your thesis is your own.
 For many students, the thesis is the first time they have attempted a project of this scale, so it should be viewed as a learning experience—no one starts out knowing how to do a thesis!

 Depending on your major and your academic and professional plans, your thesis may consist of a traditional research project, piece of scholarship, or a creative product.
-The exact requirements (such as format or page length) are set by departments and Honors advisors, but your thesis must include some written document that will be submitted in hard copy to the Honors Program.
+The exact requirements (such as format or page length) are set by departments and Honors advisors, and your thesis must include some written document that will be submitted to the Honors Program via the Quest system and must be approved by the thesis supervisor and Honors advisor.

 Graduation as an Honors Scholar requires at least 3 Honors credits toward your thesis.
 These credits may be through independent study or some other course in your major; you and your Honors advisor will designate your thesis credits on your Honors Scholar Preliminary and Final Plans of Study.
 Some departments require more than 3 thesis credits, typically in the form of a two-semester sequence.